stephancom/Fight-Club/README.md

 ### Default concept
 - Holds **2 ibuprofen** + **1 Benadryl**
-- Or peas, rice, candy, confetti, or nothing at all
+- Or peas, rice, beans, candy, confetti
+- Or nothing, but then they're kind of too light

 > If you’re strong enough to open it, you’re strong enough for what’s inside.

 ### Notes
 - Breakaway seam is tuned for FDM printing
-- Designed to print **12-up** efficiently
 - Color swaps encouraged — contents can be encoded by filament
 - Scales cleanly (note: if inserting plastic bag, use parchment paper to prevent hot end from melting bag)